DPZero: Private Fine-Tuning of Language Models without Backpropagation

-By selecting the smoothing parameter $\lambda$ to be sufficiently small, a careful choice of $C=\tilde\cO(L)$, nearly independent of $d$, can ensure a high probability that clipping does not occur.
-This is significantly smaller than the worst-case clipping threshold of $Ld^{1/2}$.
+By selecting the smoothing parameter $\lambda$ to be sufficiently small, a careful choice of $C=\tilde\cO(L)$, which is nearly independent of $d$, can ensure that clipping does not occur with a high probability.
+This choice is significantly smaller than the worst-case clipping threshold of $Ld^{1/2}$.
 The main technical challenge is that we need to analyze the algorithm given the event that clipping does not happen.
 The choice of drawing $u_t$ from the uniform distribution over the sphere, together with corresponding tail bounds in Appendix~\ref{app:technical}, allows us to prove the following nearly dimension-independent bound under the low effective rank structure in Assumption \ref{asp:rank}.
 A proof is provided in Appendix \ref{app:d-free}.